 We use the following scores, plugged into the formula, to derive a sex score for each mattress.

-For the Logan & Cove mattress, these individual factors generated a sex score of 9.4.
+For the Logan & Cove mattress, these individual factors give it a good score.

 This mattress definitely struggled in a number of areas, but it also excelled in one of the most important areas.
 Let’s break down this performance.